braz/DublinR-ML-treesandforests/index.md

 --- .class #id

-## Aside - How do random forests work ?
+## Aside - How does a random forest work ?
 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14.png)